EMC takes Data Lake to the edge for remote offices and cloud

 EMC says the expanded offerings address three major trend that are transforming the enterprise: the increasingly distributed workforce, increasing volumes of unstructured data, and hybrid cloud.

-“Early Data Lake deployments were limited to pulling in only data sources available within — or in close proximity to — the core data centre,” EMC notes.
+“Early Data Lake deployments were limited to pulling in only data sources available within — or in close proximity to — the core data center,” EMC notes.

 Scott Sinclair, Enterprise Strategy Group analyst, says EMC is responding to a shift by IT organisations to deliver more effective strategies for reducing costs, simplifying management and consolidating enterprise data sources that can be mined for business intelligence and value.